allanchua101/sana/doc-website/get-started.md

 ### Running your first scan

-The command below instructs sana to run a full analysis of lambda functions in all the regions enabled in the AWS account associated with the default AWS CLI profile of your machine.
+The command below instructs sana to run a full analysis of Lambda functions in an AWS account.
+By default, `sana` scans all the regions enabled in an AWS account to produce reports.
+The sample below uses the default AWS CLI profile or the IAM role attached to the automation server.

 ```sh
 $ sana lambda